 In the United States, approximately one in 3,500 children are born with PGHD.
 Children with PGHD are characterized by short stature, metabolic abnormalities, cognitive deficiencies, and poor quality of life.
 The current standard of care for PGHD is daily subcutaneous injections of rhGH, which dates back to 1985, and with donor-sourced GH since the 1950s.
+In addition to the approval of Skytrofa in 2021, the FDA approved two new once-weekly injection products in 2023, Ngenla and Sogroya, that would reduce the number of injections over the course of treatment for a patient; however, based on our market research, we believe that many providers and patients will have a preference for an orally administered treatment, when available.

-GH-deficient children who are fully in adherence with their daily treatment regimen may achieve a height in adulthood that is comparable to that of their family members and national norms.
+GH-deficient children who are fully in adherence with their daily injectable treatment regimen may achieve a height in adulthood that is comparable to that of their family members and national norms.
 Despite the demonstrated benefits of rhGH therapy, compliance continues to be a challenge, as patients treated with daily rhGH typically receive thousands of injections over the course of many years.
 For caregivers of young children and teenagers who likely have had to endure daily injections of rhGH for many years, the problem of needle fatigue - missing injections because of the pain, bruising or other effects of daily treatment - remains an important reason for noncompliance with daily treatment.

-There are various approaches adopted by the pharmaceutical industry to develop rhGH products to reduce the patient burden of daily injections and increase patient compliance with the dosing regimen, including longer-acting GH treatments that would require less frequent injections.
-We believe that an oral treatment may help a subset of PGHD patients to achieve better treatment results through better treatment compliance than is typical for the current standard of care.
+There are various approaches adopted by the pharmaceutical industry to develop rhGH products to reduce the patient burden of daily injections and increase patient compliance with the dosing regimen, including longer-acting GH treatments that would require less frequent injections, like Skytrofa.
+We believe that an oral treatment would help the idiopathic subset of PGHD patients achieve better treatment results through better treatment compliance than is typical for the current standard of care.

-LUM-201 is intended to stimulate the release of endogenous GH in PGHD patients who have a functional but reduced hypothalamic pituitary GH axis.
-We believe that the proportion that fits such criteria is approximately 50% to 60% of all PGHD patients.
+LUM-201 is intended to stimulate the release of endogenous GH in PGHD patients who are idiopathic and have a functional but reduced hypothalamic pituitary GH axis.
+We believe that the proportion that fits such criteria is approximately 60% of all PGHD patients.
 If approved, LUM-201 has the potential to become the first approved oral GH secretagogue to treat rare endocrine disorders associated with GH deficiencies, starting with PGHD, providing an alternative to the current standard regimen of daily injections.